MicrosoftDocs/architecture-center/docs/checklist/resiliency.md

 ## Data management

 **Understand the replication methods for your application's data sources.** Your application data will be stored in different data sources and have different availability requirements.
 Evaluate the replication methods for each type of data storage in Azure, including [Azure Storage Replication](/azure/storage/storage-redundancy/) and [SQL Database Active Geo-Replication](/azure/sql-database/sql-database-geo-replication-overview/) to ensure that your application's data requirements are satisfied.
-When you replicate Azure VMs using ASR, all the VM disks are continuously replicated to the DR target region asynchronously.
-The recovery points are created every few minutes i.e. your Recovery Point Objective (RPO) will be in the order of minutes.
-For more details, see [Replicate Azure VMs using ASR][site-recovery].
+If you replicate Azure VMs using [Site Recovery][site-recovery], all the VM disks are continuously replicated to the target region asynchronously.
+The recovery points are created every few minutes.

 **Ensure that no single user account has access to both production and backup data.** Your data backups are compromised if one single user account has permission to write to both production and backup sources.
 A malicious user could purposely delete all your data, while a regular user could accidentally delete it.
 Design your application to limit the permissions of each user account so that only the users that require write access have write access and it's only to either production or backup, but not both.